 At this time, I also love to listen to this audiobook because it helps reinforce the type of parent I want to be to my children and to understand them better.

 The other night, my two daughters got into a little argument about something.
 I have no idea what they argued about but my youngest felt a little upset by it.
 I was working on this feelings chart for kids on my laptop at the time when she came to me.
 I asked her what was wrong so I could help her work her way through it.
-She looked at the feelings chart and told me how she was feeling.
-She mentioned feeling sad, because she was crying and a little left out because she had seen me hugging my older daughter and thought I was picking sides.
-I mentioned that I had no idea why they were arguing and so I wasn’t taking anyones sides.

 After she labeled to me how she felt using the emotion chart and I acknowledged how she was feeling… she was completely over her little argument.
-This showed me that children are really looking for ways to understand their own emotions and they want you to understand their feelings too.

 When your child tells you they are sad and upset, this isn’t the time for you to say, “Well you shouldn’t feel sad because blah blah blah.”
 They don’t need you to convince them they are not feeling sad.
 That teaches them to read their emotions incorrectly.
-Acknowledge how they are feeling.
-I learned this from the book, How To Talk So Kids Will Listen and Listen So Kids Will Talk.
-The emotions chart for kids is helpful in this regard.

 We also pair these activities with feelings activities throughout the month.